Chessy-An-AI-Powered-Chess-Strategist/.github/README.md

 # Project Overview
-Chessy is an AI powered chess engnine desinged to play chess rapidly on platforms like chess.com.
+Chessy is an AI powered chess engine desinged to play chess rapidly on platforms like chess.com.

 ## Objective